mjtischler/ember-example/README.md

 Many thanks to my mama for her motor (i.e. work ethic) and to my father for his patience.
 If I ever grow to be half as good as you two then I'll have won at life.

-If you have any questions, criticism (of all types), or just want to send me a high-five you can email me at mjtischler@gmail.com.
+If you have any questions, criticisms (of all types), or just want to send me a high-five you can email me at mjtischler@gmail.com.

 ## Screenshots